ivoGanev/DatamuseKotlin/README.md

 ```
 # Check Out the Demo App
 Make sure to check the [demo app](/app)
-to see a complete project on how to use the library:
+to see a complete project on how to use the library

-# Releases
-The latest release can be found in..(TODO)

 # License
 ```